 • Must be at least 18 years of age

-• Must pass the American Radiologic Technologist (ARRT) National Registry Examination
+• Must pass the American Registry of Radiologic Technologist (ARRT) - Radiography National Registry Examination

-• Must successfully complete a board-approved formal course of study which includes a JRCERT-Accredited degree in radiography or a formal education program that is ARRT approved.
+• Must successfully complete a formal education program that is ARRT approved.

 Licensure Fees